Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Introduction

 It is known that the statistical and probabilistic properties of models with irregular noise are very different than for regular noise and require other methods, see, for instance, \cite{bound1}, \cite{bound3} and \cite{bound2}.
 Therefore, our estimation methods and asymptotic theory are quite different compared to the market microstructure literature, while we can still profit from some of the techniques used there.
 In \cite{BJR} an estimator for the quadratic variation of a continuous semimartingale, that is, the integrated volatility, was proposed with convergence rate $n^{-1/3}$, based on $n$ discrete observations with one-sided noise.
 Optimality of the rate was proved in the standard asymptotic minimax sense.
 A main insight was that this convergence rate is better than the optimal rate, $n^{-1/4}$, under regular market microstructure noise.
-Using local minima over blocks of shrinking lengths $h_n\propto n^{-2/3}\propto (nh_n)^{-2}$, the resulting distribution of local minima is involved and infeasible, such that in \cite{BJR} a central limit theorem for the estimator could not be obtained.
-Our estimator is related to a localized version of the one from \cite{BJR}, combined with truncation methods to eliminate jumps of the semimartingale.
-For the asymptotic theory, however, we follow a different approach choosing blocks of lengths $h_n$, where $h_n n^{2/3}\to\infty$ slowly.
-This allows to establish stable central limit theorems with the best achievable rate, arbitrarily close to $n^{-1/6}$, in the important special case of a semimartingale volatility.
-We exploit this to construct pointwise asymptotic confidence intervals.